Kasheftin/nuxt-nest-graphql-auth/README.md

 }
 ````

-After that we should be able to create a migration and tables in database using
+After that we should be able to create a migration and tables in the database by using
 ````
 $ prisma migrate dev --name user-init
 ````

 ## 3. GraphQL Hello World
-We are using code-first approach meaning `src/schema.gql` will be auto-generated based on the TypeScript models.
+We use a code-first approach meaning `src/schema.gql` is automatically generated based on the TypeScript models.
 We need:
 ````
 $ npm i --save @nestjs/graphql @nestjs/apollo apollo-server-express
 $ npm i --save bcrypt @types/bcrypt